-Model Name and Version Brief Model Description and How It Will Be Used in the Study Approval Status HEC-RAS 5.0 (River Analysis The software performs 1-D steady and unsteady flow river hydraulics calculations and has capability for 2-D (and combined 1 D/2 D) unsteady flow calculations.
-It will be used HH&C CoP Preferred System) combined $1-D/2-D$) unsteady flow calculations.
-It will be used for steady flow analysis to evaluate the future without-project and future with-project conditions.
-Model Micro- Computer Aided Cost Engineering System (MCACES) MII MCACES is a cost estimation model.
-This model will be used to estimate costs for the feasibility study.
-Certified Version 3.0 e.
+Model Name Brief Model Description and How It Will Be Used in the Study Approval HEC-KAS 5.0 The software performs I-D steady and unsteady flow river HH&C (River Analysis hydraulics calculations and has capability for 2-D (and СоР System) combined $1-D/2-D$) unsteady flow calculations.
+It will be used Preferred for steady flow analysis to evaluate the future without-project Model and future with-project conditions.
+Micro- MCACES is a cost estimation model.
+Certified Computer This model will be used to estimate costs for the feasibility Aided Cost study.
+Engineering System (MCACES) MII Version 3.0 e.
 POLICY AND LEGAL REVIEW